abinit/abinit/doc/developers/new_testsuite.md

 python understanding is required in order to modify this file.
 Comments and doc strings should help users to grasp the meaning of this file.

-The third is the file *~abinit/tests/pymods/yaml_tests/structures.py*.
+The third is the file *~abinit/tests/pymods/yaml_tests/structures/*.
 It defines the structures used by the YAML parser when encountering a tag (starting with !), or in some cases when reaching a given pattern (__undef__ for example).
+The *structures* directory is a package organised by features (ex: there is a file *structures/ground_state.py*).
+Each file define structures for a given feature.
+All files are imported by the main script *structures/__init__.py*.
 Even if the abstraction layer on top of the _yaml_ module should help, it is better to have a good understanding of more "advanced" python concepts like _inheritance_, _decorators_, _classmethod_ etc.